 Developing instructional materials can be a daunting project.
-Instructional designers are available to help faculty in the different components of course design such as development of course materials, including outcomes and objectives, assessments of student learning, instructional activities and materials.
-To view a repository of instructional media (projects) produced by TLED Instructional Technology in collaboration with ACC Faculty and Staff, please visit our Learning Depot.
+For assistance on developing instructional materials please visit the Teaching Consultations & Support page to schedule a consultation.
+To view a repository of instructional media projects produced by TLED in collaboration with ACC faculty and staff, please visit our Learning Depot.

 Faculty librarians are also available to assist with materials needed to support courses via chat, email, phone and in person through the Ask a Librarian page.
 You can also find the Faculty Librarian at your Campus.